In Austin, 19 days of terror end with a bomber's final explosion

 (CNN)For 19 days, exploding packages terrorized Austin residents as police frantically searched for the elusive bomber.

-The mysterious bombs killed two people and wounded several others this month, stunning the Texas capital normally known for festivals and live music.
+The mysterious bombs killed two people and wounded several others, unnerving the Texas capital normally known for barbecue and live music.

-The wave of attacks began with exploding packages left outside homes on March 2 and March 12.
+The wave of attacks started with package bombs left outside homes on March 2 and March 12.
 It escalated this week when the bomber rigged a tripwire with an explosive, and two days later, sent a package bomb through FedEx.

 With every shift in tactics, fear spread as the attacks got increasingly unpredictable.

 After nearly three weeks of panic and mayhem, police cornered the man they described as the serial bomber Tuesday night.
-When SWAT officers approached his car early Wednesday, he blew himself up inside his SUV outside Austin, authorities say.
+When SWAT officers approached his SUV, he blew himself up in a ditch outside Austin, authorities said.

 The first delivery